 Cybersecurity of Quantum Computing

-The Workshop on Cybersecurity of Quantum Computing, which took place on September 29 and 30, 2022, brought together roughly 40 experts from the cybersecurity and quantum computing communities to explore how quantum computing intellectual property (IP) can be protected, mechanisms to ensure that quantum computers are not used for illicit purposes, and opportunities for research on the cybersecurity of quantum computers.
+The Workshop on Cybersecurity of Quantum Computing, which took place on September 29 and 30, 2022, brought together roughly 40 experts from the cybersecurity and quantum computing communities to explore how quantum computing intellectual property can be protected, mechanisms to ensure that quantum computers are not used for illicit purposes, and opportunities for research on the cybersecurity of quantum computers.

 Participants noted that in cybersecurity, the best practice is to design systems with security in mind, rather than waiting until systems are developed to incorporate security considerations.
 They expressed the view that research programs that address the cybersecurity of quantum computing should be launched while quantum computers are still nascent.
 Breakout teams composed of both security and quantum computing experts identified research opportunities.
 Participants lauded the opportunity to engage early in discussions about quantum computer security, and they agreed that there are interesting and important research problems in this new field.